19th European Society for Biomedical Research on Alcoholism Conference

 18:50-19:10

-D. Shawcross, London, UK
+D. Seth, Sydney, AUS; M. Morgan, London, UK

 TOPIC Alcohol-related liver injury: role of dysregulated lipid metabolism